Residential Research Institutes

 Daniel Lewis is the Dibner Senior Curator for the History of Technology at the Huntington Library, where he oversees the institution’s modern history of science and technology materials.
 He is the author of Belonging on an Island: Birds, Extinction and Evolution in Hawaii (Yale, 2018) and The Feathery Tribe: Robert Ridgway and the Modern Study of Birds (Yale, 2012).
 He is also a lecturer in Environmental Humanities at the California Institute of Technology.

 There is no application form.
 An application consists of items 1–4:

-- A cover sheet with the following information: Name; mailing address; email address; telephone number; present rank and institution name; date PhD received or expected; citizenship status; if it would be your intention to stay on for the conference.
+- A cover sheet with the following information: Name; mailing address; email address; telephone number; present rank and institution name; date PhD received or expected; citizenship status.

 - A 1500-word statement which indicates the applicant’s own research project and explains why this particular program is of interest.